Seva Foundation: Compassion in Action

 Portraits of Joy: The Art of Jon Kaplan

 Jon Kaplan has been a Seva supporter for over ten years, donating many of the photographs used throughout our website and publications.
-Most notably, Jon's work graces our Gifts of Service catalog covers and gift cards.
+Most notably, Jon's work graces our Gifts of Sight catalog covers and gift cards.

 Jon started taking pictures at age six and hasn't stopped since.
 His other love is travel, a passion which has taken him to 60 countries around the world.
 We caught up with Jon long enough to ask him about his work.

-Q: Which came first, your interest in photography or travel?.
+Q: Which came first, your interest in photography or travel?

 Jon: They're intertwined, they both developed together.
 At 14, I went to France for the summer.
 I wandered all over Paris and Versailles on a little moped, carrying a Pentax camera.
 In my twenties, I traveled around the world, including trips to Asia where I started shooting in a pretty similar style to what I do now.